hth313/lib41/doc/reference.rst

 Bitwise
 =======

 Bitwise operations on BCD integers.
+These are limited to 32-bit values.

 .. include:: bitwise/bcdand.rst